-When you normalize your data model, you can achieve the following goals:
+When you normalize your data model, you can achieve the following goals.
+You can:

-- Produce greater flexibility in your design
+- Produce greater flexibility in your design.

-- Ensure that attributes are placed in the proper tables
+- Ensure that attributes are placed in the proper tables.

-- Reduce data redundancy
+- Reduce data redundancy.

-- Increase programmer effectiveness
+- Increase programmer effectiveness.

-- Lower application maintenance costs
+- Lower application maintenance costs.

-- Maximize stability of the data structure
+- Maximize stability of the data structure.

 Normalization consists of several steps to reduce the entities to more desirable physical properties.
 These steps are called normalization rules, also referred to as normal forms.
 Several normal forms exist; this chapter discusses the first three normal forms.
-Each normal form constrains the data to be more organized than the last form.
-Because of this, you must achieve first normal form before you can achieve second normal form, and you must achieve second normal form.
+Each normal form constrains the data more than the last form.
+Because of this, you must achieve first normal form before you can achieve second normal form, and you must achieve second normal form before you can achieve third normal form.